 Hi, Welcome to my Blog.

 I'm an avid crafter; Scrapbooking, Cards, ATCs, Tags, Altered Books, Art Journaling, Décopatch, Knitting, Crochet, and Embroidery amongst other things.
 I live in Surrey, UK with my husband and son.
-For exercise I play badminton and I have been Geocaching since 2009 and more recently Pokémon Go.
-I'm a Preschool Practitioner and I run a UK based on-line papercraft group.
+For exercise I play badminton and I have been Geocaching since 2009 and now and again Pokémon Go.
+Recently I got back to Ballroom and Latin Dancing too.
+I run a UK based on-line papercraft group.

 Here's my rendition of a grade one harp piece called "Charlotte in Spring".
 I only started learning this on Monday.
 Wouldn't it be a great tribute to the new royal Spring baby if it is a girl named Charlotte!